JasonKStevens/PuzzleBox.CodeContracts/README.md

 # PuzzleBox.CodeContracts

 ## Overview
 This project is to work through an idea that combines Design by Contract with Promises.
-The contract defines the specification of the routine and the promise monitors its fulfillment.
+The contract defines the specification of the routine and the promise monitors its fulfillment, streaming events back to the client in real-time.

-Inspired by Eiffel, the intention of a contract (and the events emitted by the promise) is that it relates to the behaviour of the routine but _not_ its implementation.
-This means that it's the contract that is all and only what needs unit testing.
-The exception to this is when side-effects come into play where mocks are needed to validate them.
+Inspired by Eiffel, the intention of contracts and promises is that they relate to the behaviour of their routine and _not_ its implementation.
+This means that the contract is not only a formal specification of behaviour, it also defines what the unit tests should be.
+Testing side-effects are the exception to this.

 Promises can be chained to "subcontracts", so the one promise being returned captures all events from the contract and subcontracts.

-## Why
-Being able to log the execution of a single server call is useful, especially when the log is streamed back to the client in real-time before the routine has completed.

-Logs are sometimes used as a poor replacement for debugging, so part of this project is to put development on rails to have the developer think more about the behaviour rather than the implementation.
-The idea is to improve code correctness by making the specification formal and, in doing so, specify what the unit tests should be.
+The main goals are:

+* Provide real-time insights to the caller.
+* Reduce overall development time by improving code correctness and reliability from the outset.
+* Facilitate development rather than get in the way.

 ## Description
 Each command handler defines its contract: preconditions, postconditions and exceptions thrown.